Keep Your Home Free From Condensation and Mould

 “So you want me to turn on my heating and open the windows?”

-The effects of mould can be harmful so preventing and treating damp and mould is a priority for Winchester City Council.
+Preventing and treating damp and mould is a priority for us.
 If you have any concerns about damp, condensation or mould in your home, we are here to help.
-You can email or call or you can contact us by:
+Be sure to get in touch with us:

 - My Winchester Tenancy - our Self Service Portal for Tenants